zimaxnet/orb-game/STORY_PREPOPULATION_TRANSFORMATION.md

 ## 📋 **Executive Summary**

-The Orb Game has undergone a **major architectural transformation** from dynamic AI story generation to a **pre-populated story system** using the EpochalCategoryStoryMap and historical figures data.
+The Orb Game has undergone a **major architectural transformation** from dynamic AI story generation to a **pre-populated story system** using historical figures data.
 This change significantly improves performance, reliability, and user experience while reducing costs and complexity.

 ## 🔄 **Key Changes Made**